LaunchCodeEducation/lchs/src/chapters/forms/project.rst

 Coming Up Next
 --------------

-In Part 2 of this project, you will write some Python code that will collect the form data and then update the page to show the coded or translated message.
+In :ref:`Part 2 <web-caesar-part2>` of this project, you will write some Python code to collect the form data.
+Your program will then encrypt or decrypt the message and display it on the webpage.

-.. todo:: Insert internal link to the Part 2 project page.